saadrafi/Batch_Image_Compress_In_Folder/README.md

 ---

 Enjoy using the Image Compressor!
-If you find it useful, consider giving it a star on GitHub.
+If you find it useful,  consider giving it a ⭐ on GitHub.